PriyankaGoradia/Breast-Cancer-Classification-AI-Pipeline/README.md

 3. **Parameter Tuning:** GridSearchCV is used for automatic exploration of the k-NN algorithm's performance for different values of k in the range (1,10).

-4. **Performance Evaluation:** The F1 score is used for performance evaluation of the classifier.
+4. **Performance Evaluation:** The F1 score is used for the performance evaluation of the classifier.

 5. **Best Parameter Selection:** The pipeline identifies the best choice of the parameter k that maximizes the F1 score.